 Kushnerick says his family likely could have rented a similar apartment in another part of town for a lesser rate, but that the quality of life—community and connectedness—on the Westside is worth the decision to pay a bit more in monthly rent.

-The northern part of the city has a wide variety of rental offerings and, while being a longtime favorite area for professionals and military families, has attracted a sizable population of Denver commuters.
+The northern part of the city has a wide variety of rental offerings and, while being a longtime favorite area for professionals and military families, has also attracted Denver commuters.

 She says the rates are reasonable but getting more competitive.
 Still she says it’s worth paying a bit more to keep her kids in a school district with good resources for special needs.
 One of her children is autistic.